 Fondue originated in Switzerland, so what better way to start your fondue adventure than with an authentic pot.

-This classic features Gruyère and Emmental cheese, which is semi-hard, and depending on how long it’s aged, the flavor can be mild to full-bodied.
+You’ll also add Emmental, a semi-hard cheese that, depending on how long it’s aged, can be mild to full-bodied.

 Add a glug of white wine and kirsch to turn it into a dippable pot.

 Kirsch is a type of clear brandy made from cherries.
 If you can find any, cherry juice will work in a pinch.

 Next time you’re hosting a game-day party, surprise your friends with this sensational beer cheese fondue.

 You’ll need a variety of melty cheese, heavy cream, and a light, crisp beer.
 Cornstarch is great as a thickening agent, but flour works too.

 As for the dippers, get creative!
 Bread, veggies, and even bite-sized pieces of meat are terrific options.

 After all, meat and cheese are the perfect game-day match!
 Just be mindful if you have some vegetarians in the group.

 Don’t own a fondue set?
 No worries.
 You can still whip up a cheesy pot with your slow cooker.